smartercontractkits/nulink/README.md

 ### Development Tips

-For more tips on how to build and test Chainlink, see our [development tips page](https://github.com/smartcontractkit/chainlink/wiki/Development-Tips).
+For more tips on how to build and test NuLink, see our [development tips page](https://github.com/smartercontractkit/nulink/wiki/Development-Tips).

 ## Contributing

-Chainlink's source code is [licensed under the MIT License](https://github.com/smartcontractkit/chainlink/blob/master/LICENSE), and contributions are welcome.
+NuLink's source code is [licensed under the MIT License](https://github.com/smartercontractkit/nulink/blob/master/LICENSE), and contributions are welcome.

 Please check out our [contributing guidelines](./docs/CONTRIBUTING.md) for more details.